robenkleene/design-references/houdini/houdini-window-management.md

 - `⌘2`: Two splits side-by-side
 - `⌘4`: Four splits

+### Other

+- There's little arrow icons that can be hovered at the edges of the viewport that can be used to expand or collapse splits

 ## Tabs

 Note in this context, "tab" is just the smaller panels, not the entire window